blackberry/Alice/README.md

                 <div class="card"><span>A</span></div>
             </div>

-4. Apply Alice's effects by specifying the ID of your target DIV and some parameters:
+4. Apply Alice's effects by specifying the ID of your target DIV and some parameters.
+These options will apply a "card fanning" effect to your DIVs.

             <script type="text/javascript">
             alice.rotate("deck", "-145", {